YamilaTimmer/dynamic-modelling-of-cancer/README.md

 ### Linear Growth model
 The linear growth model is the simplest mathematical approach to describing the tumor volume progression.
 The Linear models suggest that there will be a stable daily growth, which is independent of the current tumor size.

 Biologically, this implies that only a fixed number of cells will be created at each time point.
-This brings up that the linear model has a great flaw, as tumor cells start growing more when the larger they become, they only are limited by nutrition, oxygen, and blood vessels.
-Therefore, this model is not to be seen as accurate.
-(Brú, A., et al.)
+This brings up that the linear model has a great flaw, as tumor cells start growing more when the larger they become, they are only limited by nutrition, oxygen, and blood vessels.
+Therefore, this model is not to be seen as accurate ([Brú et al., 2003](https://doi.org/10.1016/S0006-3495(03)74715-8)).

 **The mathematical formula:**
 $$\frac{dV}{dt} = c \cdot t + V_{0}$$